ThePants999/tts-comp-ftc-base-lua-scripts/README.md

 Credit and thanks to Trashpanda, GenWilhelm, BaconCatBug, Phubar, Mothman_Zack, Zyllos and Kurcenkurce for their hard work developing/maintaining earlier versions of this mod, and elements contained within it!

 ## Update History:

+### v2.47

+* Dice table improvements: use the rotation values built into dice objects instead of calculating them manually, and spawn dice at the correct rotation instead of spawning them and then rotating them (fix supplied by FChippendale - many thanks!)
+* Further token improvements - updated more tokens to match new set, and added +1/-1 attack/strength/toughness.

 ### v2.46